ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/tflow_nn_stcube/setup.md

 Next, you need to program the STM32 `B-L475E-IOT01A2` board to acquire accelerometer data for your neural network model.

-The data collection code for this learning path is provided, so you can just import the project and program the board using [STM Code IDE](https://www.st.com/en/development-tools/stm32cubeide.html).
+The data collection code for this Learning Path is provided, so you can just import the project and program the board using [STM Code IDE](https://www.st.com/en/development-tools/stm32cubeide.html).

-The zipped contents are available [here](https://github.com/ArmDeveloperEcosystem/arm-learning-paths/blob/main/content/learning-paths/microcontroller/tflow_nn_stcube/Project_Files/tf_stm32.zip).
-Download and expand into a `tf_stm32` folder.
+Download the [zip file](https://github.com/ArmDeveloperEcosystem/arm-learning-paths/blob/main/content/learning-paths/microcontroller/tflow_nn_stcube/Project_Files/tf_stm32.zip) and expand it into a `tf_stm32` folder.

 ### Install STM32CubeIDE

-Download and run the installer from the `Get Software` section of the official [STMicroelectronics website](https://www.st.com/en/development-tools/stm32cubeide.html).
+Download and run the installer from the `Get Software` section of the [STMicroelectronics website](https://www.st.com/en/development-tools/stm32cubeide.html).

 ### Program the board